dayvonjersen/lykbot/README.md

 you also need some files in the directory that you run the ruby command from.

-it'd be best to keep them in the bot directory, and always launch the bot from there.
+it'd be best to keep them in the bot directory, and always launch the bot from there. make an alias to do it for you.

+`alias lykbot='cd ~/lykbot && screen -d ruby lykbot.rb && cd $OLDPWD'` should work probably

+files needed:

 ```
 feed_link.yml